JuliaGNI/GeometricIntegrators.jl/docs/src/integrators/vprk.md

 ```
 so that they take any point in $\mf{M} \times \mf{M}$ to the constraint submanifold $\Delta$.
 The Lagrange multiplier $\lambda$ is indicated as subscript and implicitly determined by requiring that the constraint $\phi$ is satisfied by the projected values of $q$ and $p$.
-These projected fibre derivatives will not be a fibre-preserving map anymore, but they will change both $q$ and $p$, mimicking the continuous equations \eqref{eq:euler-lagrange-dae}.
+These projected fibre derivatives will not be a fibre-preserving map anymore, but they will change both $q$ and $p$.
 Noting that the nullspace of $\mathbb{P}_{\lambda}$ is the span of $\Omega^{-1} \nabla \phi$, a natural candidate for the projection $\mathbb{P}_{\lambda}$ is given by
 ```math
 \begin{equation}\label{eq:projector}